TravelerHub/TravelerHub/README.md

 **Step 3:** Create an environment file **.env** in root directory (the same folder of index.html - aka TravelerHub folder), go to database, find the url, key and update the **.env** file.

-`SUPABASE_URL=

-SUPABASE_ANON_KEY=`
+`VITE_SUPABASE_URL=[url-go-here]

+VITE_SUPABASE_ANON_KEY=[key-go-here]`

+Make sure your type the same thing otherwise database won't work

 I already update .gitignore so you dont accidentally commit our key to public but NEVER commit our key here.

 **Step 4:** Start the Server